maxpostnikov/physics-puzzle-framework/README.md

-A small framework, created to accelerate development of physics puzzle games.
+A small framework, aimed to accelerate development of physics puzzle games.

-Main feature is simplified levels creation with use of [**Adobe Animate CC**](https://www.adobe.com/products/animate.html) (previously known as Flash IDE) and a set of adjustable components - physical primitives and joints.
+Main feature is simplified level editing with use of [**Adobe Animate CC**](https://www.adobe.com/products/animate.html) (previously known as Flash IDE) and a set of adjustable components - physics primitives and joints.
 Those components, along with graphics, can be easily combined into complex game objects.

 For usage example see the [**demo repo**](https://github.com/maxpostnikov/physics-puzzle-framework-demo).